Search for baryon junctions in photonuclear processes and isobar collisions at RHIC: Beam Energy dependence of Inclusive net-proton yields

 which yields $N_B=1.1\pm0.1$ and $\alpha_B=0.61\pm0.03$.
-The same net-baryon densities at midrapidity for various centralities using the available data from the RHIC BES program~\cite{STAR:2008med,STAR:2017sal} are shown in Fig.\ref{fig_baryon_allcent}.
-This figure also includes a 90\% confidence limit of the net proton yield for 50-60\% centrality events from the LHC~\cite{ALICE:2013hur,ALICEPhysRevC.88.044910} which was calculated using the same method as the one in Fig.~\ref{fig_baryon}.
+The same net-baryon densities at mid-rapidity for various centralities using the available data from the RHIC BES program~\cite{STAR:2008med,STAR:2017sal} are shown in Fig.\ref{fig_baryon_allcent}.
 The qualitative behavior of the distributions of net-baryons with rapidity loss $\delta y$ does not change with centrality.
 Also, the exponent $\alpha_B$ obtained from the fit is found to be consistent across various centralities: $-0.63 \pm 0.052$ (10-20\%), $-0.67 \pm 0.059$ (30-40\%), and $-0.65 \pm 0.082$ (50-60\%).
 A number of outstanding questions arise by looking at Fig.~\ref{fig_baryon} and Fig.\ref{fig_baryon_allcent}.
 What is the underlying process that led to non-zero net-protons at mid-rapidity?
 Why do we see an exponential drop of net-proton density as we move away from beam rapidity?
 What are the implications of the exponent $\alpha_B$?

+We argue that the trend of global net-proton density data from A+A collisions shown in Fig.~\ref{fig_baryon} is consistent with the baryon-junction picture and that the extracted exponent of $\alpha_B = 0.61\pm0.03$ is qualitatively consistent with the value of $\alpha_J\simeq0.42-1$ predicted by Regge theory.
+The small difference could arise from several other effects related to multiple hadronic interactions in central A+A collisions.